 Our vegetarian shepherd's pie is a delicious take on the traditional British potato-topped shepherd's pie and the ultimate cozy, plant-based meal for winter.
 (It also happens to be gluten-free.)
-Lentils give the filling heft—we use French green lentils because unlike red or brown lentils, they keep their shape in cooking—and cremini mushrooms provide a nice umami flavor.
+Lentils give the filling heft—we use French green lentils because, unlike red or brown lentils, they keep their shape in cooking—and cremini mushrooms provide a nice umami flavor.
 There are also onions, carrots, and peas in the filling.

-The fluffy potato topping uses Yukon gold potatoes cooked with garlic for added flavor before making a creamy mash.
-As both the filling and topping are cooked when the pie is assembled, it doesn't take long in the oven to transform into a satisfying entrée that’s sure to become a cold-weather favorite.
+The fluffy potato topping uses Yukon Gold potatoes, cooked with garlic, then turned into a creamy mash.
+As both the filling and topping are cooked when the pie is assembled, it doesn't take long in the oven to transform into a satisfying entrée that’s sure to become a cold-weather favorite.Â

 What Is Shepherd’s Pie?